cessen/psychopath_cpp/README.md

 over large batches of rays.

-In its current state this principle and its effectiveness are demonstrated by rendering geometry by first splitting and dicing it into sub-pixel sized micro-geometry (similar to the Reyes rendering architecture) prior to doing ray testing.
+In its current state this principle and its effectiveness are demonstrated by by refining geometry to sub-pixel microgeometry on the fly during the rendering process, somewhat analogous to the Reyes rendering architecture.
 Even with geometry caching completely disabled, Psychopath is able to render using this technique very efficiently.

 Current Features
 ----------------